Landaman/softeng-framework-mqp/readme.md

 ## Package Overview
-What follows is a basic overview of the packages in the repo, and what files they are used by.
+What follows is a basic overview of the packages in the repo, and what files they use.

 ### TypeScript
 JavaScript is a dynamically-typed language, meaning it does not need types